How much US Loan funding am I eligible for?

 What is subsidized funding?

-Subsidized funding is when the U.S. Department of Education pays for the interest on your Direct Subsidized Loan while you’re in school at least half-time, for the first six months after you leave school (referred to as a grace period), and/or during a period of deferment (a postponement of loan payments).
+Subsidized funding is when the U.S. Department of Education pays for the interest on your Direct Subsidized Loan: a) while you are in school at least part-time, b) for the first six months after you leave school (referred to as a grace period), and/or c) during a period of deferment (a postponement of loan payments).

 Can I use audited courses/courses not for credit towards my registration requirement?

 In order for a course to count towards your loan eligibility program requirements, they must be for credit.
-If you decide to audit a course, please remember that you will still need to meet the requirements through additional for credit courses.
+If you decide to audit a course, please remember that you will still need to meet the requirements through additional credited courses.

 Summer session program registration requirements are different than Winter session requirements.
-In order to be loan eligible, you must have continuous registration across the entire summer session (May – August).
-You can either register in enough credits that run across the entirety of both terms (May – August) or register in courses that individually run for the full six weeks in either Term 1 and 2 but together they span all 12 weeks of the summer session.
+In order to be loan eligible, you must have continuous registration across the entire summer session (May – August) in at least 6 credits.
+You can either register in a two-term (6 credits) course, or a single-term (3 credits) course in Term 1 and 2 for 12 weeks of registration.

 For example, Course A runs May – mid June in Term 1 and Course B runs July – mid August in Term 2.
 Together these courses meet the summer session program registration requirement.

-If you have questions whether or not your classes will meet the loan eligibility requirements for the summer session, please contact an Enrolment Services Professional (ESP).
-ESPs are available to help all UBC students.
+If you have questions regarding whether or not your classes will meet the loan eligibility requirements for the summer session, please contact an Enrolment Services Advisor.
+Advisors are available to help all UBC students.

 Can I cancel my Direct Loan?

-If the loan has not yet disbursed you may reduce or cancel your loan by informing Enrolment US Loans Inquiry email@example.com.
-If the loan has disbursed, you should contact Enrolment US Loans Inquiry firstname.lastname@example.org no later than 30 days from each of the disbursement date(s) provided in this letter.
+If the loan has not yet disbursed, you may reduce or cancel your loan by informing Enrolment US Loans Inquiry via firstname.lastname@example.org.
+If the loan has disbursed, you should contact Enrolment US Loans Inquiry via email@example.com no later than 30 days from each of the disbursement date(s) provided in the letter.
 After 30 days, you can contact your lender to make arrangements to return some or part of the loan and reduce your overall loan debt.

 Can I receive funding for Jump Start?

 Yes.
-If you participate in Jumpstart and would like us to include the fee in your US loan assessment please send an email to email@example.com and include your name and student number with your request.
+If you are participating in Jumpstart and would like us to include the fee in your US loan assessment, please send an email to firstname.lastname@example.org, including your name and student number with your request.
 We will include the registration fee when we calculate your cost of attendance.

 How do I file my taxes in the US while I’m studying in Canada?